CVXR: An R Package for Disciplined Convex Optimization: Examples

 In Kelly gambling \citep{kelly}, we are given the opportunity to bet on $n$ possible outcomes, which yield a random non-negative return of $r \in \reals_+^n$.
 The return $r$ takes on exactly $K$ values $r_1,\ldots,r_K$ with known probabilities $\pi_1,\ldots,\pi_K$.
 This gamble is repeated over $T$ periods.
 In a given period $t$, let $b_i \geq 0$ denote the fraction of our wealth bet on outcome $i$.
 Assuming the $n$th outcome is equivalent to not wagering (it returns one with certainty), the fractions must satisfy $\sum_{i=1}^n b_i = 1$.
-Thus, at the end of the period, our cumulative wealth is $w_t = (r^Tb)w_{t-1}$.
+Thus, at the end of the period, our cumulative wealth is $w_t = (r^\top b)w_{t-1}$.
 Our goal is to maximize the average growth rate with respect to $b \in \reals^n$:

-In the following code, \code{rets} is the $K$ by $n$ matrix of possible returns with row $r_i$, while \code{ps} is the vector of return probabilities $(\pi_1,\ldots,\pi_K)$. \begin{CodeInput} b <- Variable(n) obj <- t(ps) constr <- list(b >= 0, sum(b) == 1) prob <- Problem(Maximize(obj), constr) result <- solve(prob) \end{CodeInput}

-We solve the Kelly gambling problem for $K = 100$ and $n = 20$.
-The probabilities $\pi_j \sim \mbox{Uniform}(0,1)$, and the potential returns $r_j \sim \mbox{Uniform}(0.5,1.5)$ except for $r_n = \ones$, which represents the payoff from not wagering.
-With an initial wealth of $w_0 = 1$, we simulate the growth trajectory of our Kelly optimal bets over $P = 100$ periods, assuming returns are i.i.d. over time. \begin{CodeInput} bets <- result$getValue(b) idx <- sample.int(K, size = P, probs = ps, replace = TRUE) winnings <- rets[idx,] wealth <- w0 * cumprod(winnings) \end{CodeInput} For comparison, we also calculate the trajectory for a na\"{i}ve betting scheme, which holds onto 15\% of the wealth at the beginning of each period and divides the other 85\% over the bets in direct proportion to their expect returns.
+In the following code, \code{rets} is the $K$ by $n$ matrix of possible returns with rows $r_j$, while \code{ps} is the vector of return probabilities $(\pi_1,\ldots,\pi_K)$. \begin{CodeChunk} \begin{CodeInput} R> b <- Variable(n) R> obj <- t(ps) R> constr <- list(b >= 0, sum(b) == 1) R> prob <- Problem(Maximize(obj), constr) R> result <- solve(prob) \end{CodeInput} \end{CodeChunk} We solve the Kelly gambling problem for $K = 100$ and $n = 20$.
+The probabilities $\pi_j \sim \mbox{Uniform}(0,1)$, and the potential returns $r_{ji} \sim \mbox{Uniform}(0.5,1.5)$ except for $r_{jn} = 1$, which represents the payoff from not wagering.
+With an initial wealth of $w_0 = 1$, we simulate the growth trajectory of our Kelly optimal bets over $P = 100$ periods, assuming returns are i.i.d.\ over time. \begin{CodeChunk} \begin{CodeInput} R> bets <- result$getValue(b) R> idx <- sample.int(K, size = P, probs = ps, replace = TRUE) R> winnings <- rets[idx,] R> wealth <- w0 * cumprod(winnings) \end{CodeInput} \end{CodeChunk} For comparison, we also calculate the trajectory for a na\"{i}ve betting scheme, which holds onto 15\% of the wealth at the beginning of each period and divides the other 85\% over the bets in direct proportion to their expect returns.

 Growth curves for five independent trials are plotted in Figure \ref{fig:kelly-growth}.
 Red lines represent the wealth each period from the Kelly bets, while cyan lines are the result of the na\"{i}ve bets.
 Clearly, Kelly optimal bets perform better, producing greater net wealth by the final period.
 However, as observed in some trajectories, wealth tends to drop by a significant amount before increasing eventually.
 One way to reduce this drawdown risk is to add a convex constraint as proposed in \citet[Section 5.3]{RCK},